jacobblum/simDRIFT/README.rst

    > conda create -n simDRIFT
    > conda activate simDRIFT

-Install the appropriate version of `pytorch <https://pytorch.org>`_ (shown below for our lab's GPU's; however, will vary based on your CUDA Toolkit version) :
+Install the appropriate version of `pytorch <https://pytorch.org>`_ (shown below using the syntax for our lab's GPUs; however, the specific syntax will vary based on your CUDA Toolkit version) :

 .. code-block:: bash